6a6d74/hello-Oslo/README.md

 You'll need to close the terminal and open a new one for this to take effect Your terminal should now say `(base)`

-Note that version 0.8 of `pywis-pubsub` needs to run in Python 3.10 because of dependencies.
+We're going to run `pywis-pubsub` in Python 3.10.
 Fortunately, it's easy to create the right python environment

 Setup the environment:
 ```bash